 I decided to visit the grave.
-There was a sense of obligation as I drove, however once I arrived at the grave site, I was fill with comfort.
+There was a sense of obligation as I drove, however once I arrived at the grave site, I was filled with comfort.
 The sadness was still present but being at the grave site brought a sense of closeness to both of my parents.
-I know their spirits live on and that I don’t need to be at their grave to draw close to them.
+I know their spirits live on, and that I don’t need to be at their grave to draw close to them.
 God knew I was searching for comfort and through His steadfast love He brought it to me.

 Grief is easily mixed with guilt.
 We mix should’s and have to’s with sorrow.
 We feel like we are letting them down if we don’t do… It was valuable to remember where my comfort comes from.
 It was valuable to spend some time teasing apart the have to from the want to.